2024 Grand National colours and silks

-The Jockey Silks Are To Help Commentators and Punters – The main reason why jockeys wear different colours is so punters (and the race commentators in the modern era) can tell the horses apart.
+The jockey silks are to help commentators and punters – the main reason why jockeys wear different colours is so punters (and the race commentators in the modern era) can tell the horses apart.
 The Jockey Club first introduced jockey silks in 1762 after many racegoers complained that they didn’t know which horses were which.
 Imagine having 40 horses in the Grand National and all jockeys are wearing black.
-You’d be none the wiser if your horses was winning, fallen or in last place!
+You’d be none the wiser if your horse was winning, fallen or in the last place!

 The silks are actually associated with the owner of each horse and not the jockeys.
 Therefore, if a jockey has 6 rides at a meeting on a particular day there is a good chance they will be getting changed into new silks for each race.

 Once an owner registers his colours with the jockey club then each horse they own will run in those colours.

 What if the same owner has more than one horse in the same race?

 It’s actually more common than you think.
 Yes, the business of owning a racehorse is an expensive one.
 But there are also a lot of very wealthy owners in the sport that have a whole string of horses.

 Therefore, there is every chance these big owners will have more than one runner in certain races – so what happens?

 It’s simple, they just change the colour of the cap.
 So, they will run with the same main silk colours (design).
 But depending on how many horses that the owner has in the race, each jockey will wear a different colour cap so punters can still tell them apart.

 The jockey wearing the original colour cap will generally be thought to be riding what the owner thinks is his best chance in the race.
 But it doesn’t always pan out like that – after all this is horse racing and anything can happen!